 The nutritional products plant is located in building 31, and produces a variety of powdered drink mixes for dietary supplements.
 Other processes include raw material transfer, mixing/blending and packaging.

-EUNUTRPROD31...
+Mark and Stephanie accompanied Ms. Campbell-Jones and KD on a tour of this building.